l145dev/Airbnb-for-campers/process.md

 3. Get message, check if available
 4. Use Groq AI (llama-3.3-70b-versatile) to process message and make a subject line
 5. If AI fails, use generic subject line
+6. Create support record in DB.
-6. Send mail to support email
+7. Send mail to support email.
+8. Send confirmation mail to user.

 #### Added features